You can recognise a stroke using the FAST test:

 Don’t ignore temporary symptoms

 If symptoms disappear within 24 hours, the person may have had a Transient ischaemic attack (TIA), which is also called a mini-stroke.
-A TIA is still a medical emergency, because it can lead to a major stroke.
+If you think someone has had a TIA and they have not sought medical attention, get them to see their GP urgently.
+A TIA is a warning sign that they may be at risk of stroke, so they need to see a doctor as quickly as possible.